Updated: Mar 8

 All great stories have a beginning, this is where ours began.

-Waterstone Design was conceived by Chris White & Stuart Usher in 2002
+Waterstone Design was conceived by Stuart Usher in 2002 and incorporated in 2004.

-The company has steadily grown from 2 to 9 members of staff in four years, and looks set to follow this steady curve over the next five years.
+The company has continued its steady growth, from 2 to 9 members of staff in its first four years, up to 40 at the beginning of 2022 and it looks set to follow this curve over the next five years.

 The policy of the company is to be as proactive as possible, imparting our knowledge and expertise in a manner which clients and architects are usually quite surprised to see – given that the trend seems to be for services engineers to be more about the ‘science’ of the services than being an active and useful member of a busy design team.

 When we begin work on a new project we are often told that we have taught the architect and client more about services requirements than on any project before.
 Given that most of these architects and clients are very experienced it has surprised us as services are a fundamental part of any project – and often amount to between 25% and 30% of the budget.

 Our service is different because we concentrate our efforts at key stages on the project in ensuring that the services are well catered for within the building, are value engineered to a reasonable extent during design, and are fit for the purpose they are being designed for.

 On starting a new residential project for instance, we know the architect will require tank room, intake room, and riser sizes to be reviewed and fixed early on in the scheme – so we will concentrate on providing such information before it is asked of us.
 Concurrently we know that the SAP ratings may well dictate the building envelope, and as such we make sure these are prepared and the results reported as early as feasibly possible.